udeleng/understand-js-prototype-model/README.md

 understand-js-prototype-model
 =============================

-Understanding the various relations between Object, Function, function, .prototype, and [[prototype]] in JavaScript
+Understanding the various relations between Object, Function, function, .prototype, and [[prototype]] in JavaScript.

+Modified 5/20/2014